Large-Raccoon/LW-Score-Tracker/README.md

       "VsWklySwipeDistance": "443",  <-- VS weekly scrolling.
 Lower to scroll further down.
 Raise to scroll further up.
       "TdSwipeDistance": "450"       <-- TD and KS scrolling.
 Lower to scroll further down.
 Raise to scroll further up.
       ```
+- A player name keeps failing to correct automatically
+    - Some fonts and character combinations don't work well with the OCR.
+In these cases, assign a nickname to the player in-game.
+    - If the nickname you gave does not match their player name in roster.csv, add it as an alias.